MurilooSZ/Murilo/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Engenheiro Agrícola e Ambiental
+role: Agricultural and Environmental Engineer

 # Organizations/Affiliations to show in About widget
 organizations: